Ishaan-Sinha1604/Project-MMA823---Algorithmic-Trading-Financial-Analytics-/README.md

 - Perform **Augmented Dickey-Fuller (ADF) test** to determine whether the spread is stationary over time or not

 ### 3. Feature Engineering
 - Calculate ratio of prices of the pair of stocks.
-This becomes a new time-series
+We calculated ACN/MSFT (ratio of Accenture to Microsoft stock prices)
 - Calculate 60 day Moving Average of Ratio, 5 day Moving Average of Ratio, 60 day Standard Deviation
 - Calculate the **Z-Score**: how many standard deviations the short-term MA is from the long-term MA

 ### 4. Trading Strategy
-- `zscore > 1` : ratio is high - short the ratio (short S1, long S2)
+- `zscore > 1` : ratio is high - short the ratio (short Accenture, long Microsoft)
-- `zscore < -1` → ratio is low → long the ratio (long S1, short S2)
+- `zscore < -1` : ratio is low → long the ratio (long Accenture, short Microsoft)
-- Define entry/exit thresholds based on z-scores
+- Exit positions when the z-score approaches zero
+- Add a stoploss if portfolio value reaches below 80% of the initial amount
 - Backtest the strategy with simple long-short logic

+### 5. Model Tuning
+- Split data into training set (80%) and testing set (20%)
+- Create a Function to simulate the trading strategy and manage portfolio positions
+- Run this function for multiple values of long term MAs on the training set
+- Select the best long term MA value (in our case it was 56)
+- Test this window length on testing set

 ### 4. Performance Evaluation
+- Simulate the trading strategy
 - Track cumulative returns and visualize performance
-- Compare to a buy-and-hold benchmark
+- Compare to S&P 500 Index growth

 ---
 ## Tech Stack
 - Python